fin-cli/fin-cli.github.com/_posts/2016-12-12-the-big-question.md

 * [$250/year](https://runcommand.memberful.com/checkout?plan=17552)
 * [$100/year](https://runcommand.memberful.com/checkout?plan=17526)

-Or, phrased another way, how much time does FP-CLI save you?
+Or, phrased another way, how much time does FIN-CLI save you?

 If the experiment goes well, then we're in business!
-Your purchase will support ongoing maintenance of FP-CLI, as well as development of new commands like [fp doctor](https://runcommand.io/fp/doctor/) and [fp profile](https://runcommand.io/fp/profile/), [improvements to the website and package index](https://fp-cli.org/docs/wish-list/), and so on.
+Your purchase will support ongoing maintenance of FIN-CLI, as well as development of new commands like [fin doctor](https://runcommand.io/fin/doctor/) and [fin profile](https://runcommand.io/fin/profile/), [improvements to the website and package index](https://fin-cli.org/docs/wish-list/), and so on.

 If the experiment doesn't go well, then at least I can say I tried :) To avoid any risk with the investment above, a full refund will be made available to you should the campaign not reach its goal, before we look at other approaches to help with maintaining the project.